Parts-of-Four/P4C-Whitepaper/README.md

 - Massive burn events have already taken place and will continue.

-- The token distribution is as follows: 10% Team, 15% Treasury, 25% liquidity, and 50% community.
+- The token distribution is as follows: 10% team, 15% treasury, 25% liquidity, and 50% community.

 ## Team Members